 What is the reach of the distance protection relay?

-A distance relay operates when the impedance or a component of the impedance as observed by the relay is less than a preset value.
-This preset impedance or corresponding distance is called the reach of the relay.
-In other words, it is the maximum distance up to which the relay can protect.
+A distance protection relay operates when the measured impedance as measured by the relay is less than the preset value of the relay.
+This preset impedance or related distance is called the reach of the relay.

 What is under reach of the distance protection relay?

-When a distance relay fails to operate even when the fault point is within its reach, but it is at the far end of the protected line, it is called under-reach.
+When a distance relay fails to operate even when the fault point is within its reach it is called under-reach of the relay.

 What is the main reason for under-reach in distance protection?